streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-openapi.md

   /push/scheduled:
     post:
       summary: Post Push Scheduled
-      description: "Bulk deletes scheduled notifications.
-If you include URLs or aliases for scheduled notifications that don\u2019t exist or have already been sent, they will be ignored.
+      description: Bulk deletes scheduled notifications.
+If you include URLs or aliases for scheduled notifications that don???t exist or have already been sent, they will be ignored.
 Any device token in the cancel_device_tokens payload will have every notification that is sent to it removed.
-This will not prevent it from receiving scheduled notifications to tags or broadcast messages."
+This will not prevent it from receiving scheduled notifications to tags or broadcast messages.
       operationId: push.scheduled.post
       x-api-path-slug: pushscheduled-post
       parameters: